Texas

 Creating a Respectful and Open World for Natural Hair

-The CROWN Act is a crucial step in furthering cultural diversity and acceptance as it sets out to protect people of color from discriminatory practices that have been entrenched in our society - particularly in schools and workplaces.
+The CROWN ACT is a crucial step in furthering cultural diversity and acceptance as it sets out to protect people of color from discriminatory practices that have been entrenched in our society - particularly in schools and workplaces.
 The Act criminalizes the targeting of hairstyles associated with race and prevents employers, educators, and oppressors from imposing stringent 'policies' related to physical appearances.

-The CROWN Act was created in 2019 by Dove and the CROWN Coalition, in partnership with then State Senator Holly J. Mitchell of California, to ensure protection against discrimination based on race-based hairstyles by extending statutory protection to hair texture and protective styles such as braids, locs, twists, and knots in the workplace and public schools.
+The CROWN ACT was created in 2019 by Dove and the CROWN Coalition, in partnership with then State Senator Holly J. Mitchell of California, to ensure protection against discrimination based on race-based hairstyles by extending statutory protection to hair texture and protective styles such as braids, locs, twists, and knots in the workplace and public schools.

 The Data